 Yes, with UniTel Voice your toll free number can receive calls and/or send and receive faxes to email.

-At this time Google Voice doesn’t offer toll free numbers but you could purchase a toll free number from UniTel Voice and call forward it to your Google Voice number – of course – since your UniTel Voice number comes loaded with business phone system feature you might not even need Google Voice any more.
+At this time Google Voice doesn’t offer toll free numbers but you could purchase a toll free number from UniTel Voice and call forward it to your Google Voice number – of course – since your UniTel Voice number comes loaded with business phone system feature you might not even need Google Voice anymore.
+In fact, UniTel Voice is an excellent Google Voice alternative for businesses of any size.

 Just for fun, we created an infographic illustrating some interesting facts about 800 numbers you probably didn’t know.
 The infographic answers the question: What does sex lines, the FBI, Dancing with the Stars, a multimillion dollar flower shop, spending $1.32 million on the word YELLOWPAGES, and the 1960’s “Mad Men era” have to do with toll free numbers?
 Well, before you buy a 1-800 number for your own business, you might want to scroll down to find out.